falishakhokhar/comp423-course-notes/docs/tutorials/rust-setup.md

 Hello COMP423
 ```

+!!! info
-> If this workflow seems familiar, that's because `cargo build` is similar to COMP211's `gcc` command, in that they both compile source code into an executable.
+    If this workflow seems familiar, that's because `cargo build` is similar to COMP211's `gcc` command, in that they both compile source code into an executable.
 However, `cargo build` places the executable in `target/debug`, while `gcc` creates the output in the current directory (or as specified by -o).
 Note that neither of these commands run the executable.

 Use the `cargo run` command to build and execute the program in one step, without the use of `build`.